-- 1. This research provides valuable evidence of urgent issues regarding the critical role of social media development, their political economy and forms of regulation in the facilitation of an increasingly violent mediaphere, hostile toward women and minorities.
-It takes issue with user and enterprise accountability and with the lack of transparency of social media design and architecture, by providing a situated interpretation of the negation of a feminist internet that the unregulated expansion of an extractivist business model in social media design represents. - 2.
-When uttered by political leaders and their followers, hate speech represents a singular challenge for regulation debates; in the case of Brazil, on the applicability of existing legislation (See Azmina and InternetLab, 2020).
-The structural dimensions and legal challenges involved in those issues are beyond the scope of this project; but this research highlights the role of violence in general and of hate speech and online violence in particular as the expression of social struggles around the meaning of social difference. - 3.
-Policymakers must be open to dialogue with feminist, LGBT+, Black and Human Rights movements for the design of not only legal regulations, but also pedagogical interventions.
-Most of all, State regulating organs and processes, third sector organizations responsible for internet control and fiscalization, and corporate digital providers must include community and academic representation in their governance, policy and oversee bodies. - 4.
-Internet users positively engaged with gender and sexuality issues online denounce a climate of hostility toward their convictions and their very existence and highlight the key role of tech experts, legal operators and care professionals to aid internet users subject to different forms of online violence and fatigue.
-However, that professional involvement must be collaborative, with communities actively involved in the diagnosis of problems.
-The importance of nurturing networks of feminist resistance and care is always enphasized.
+- This research provides valuable evidence of urgent issues regarding the critical role of social media development, their political economy and forms of regulation in the facilitation of an increasingly violent mediasphere, hostile toward women and minorities.
+It takes issue with user and enterprise accountability and with the lack of transparency of social media design and architecture, by providing a situated interpretation of the negation of a feminist internet that the unregulated expansion of an extractivist business model in social media design represents. - When uttered by political leaders and their followers, hate speech represents a singular challenge for regulation debates; in the case of Brazil, on the applicability of existing legislation.2 The structural dimensions and legal challenges involved in those issues are beyond the scope of this project; but this research highlights the role of violence in general and of hate speech and online violence in particular as the expression of social struggles around the meaning of social difference. - Policy makers must be open to dialogue with feminist, LGBTIQ, Black and human rights movements for the design of not only legal regulations, but also pedagogical interventions.
+Most of all, state regulating organs and processes, third sector organisations responsible for internet control and fiscalisation, and corporate digital providers must include community and academic representation in their governance, policy and overseeing bodies.